marp/matem_appka/README.md

    - `flutter build apk` to build the APK
    - `flutter build ios` to build the iOS app
    - `flutter build web` to build the web app
-   - `flutter build windows` to build the Windows app

 ## Credits
 Music